geraldofojunior/geraldofojunior.github.io/README.md

 # The Curriculum Vitae Template

 You are a fantastic developer.
 Keep your CV on GitHub.
 Host it on GitHub Pages.
 Have both HTML and PDF versions automatically generated and consistent.
+GF.
 ## What does this project do?

 * Helps you to manage your CV as a web app (HTML + CSS + JS).